victor-domingos/innogames/README.md

 The parameters to the database connection are set in "app/config/parameters.yml"

 The database schema is located at the "db" folder.
 The view pages are in the "app/Resources/views" folder and the php implementation in "src/AppBundle/", with a folder for Controller, Entity, Repository and Service

+The webpage can be accessed at http://localhost/innogames/web/app_dev.php/index (or any other name after localhost/ in case you decide to change the folder name)